 And ecommerce sites know it.

 It’s why nearly every online store has some way to sign up for their email list (aka newsletter).
 Sadly, beyond offering a discount or merely asking, few of them make any real effort to drive sign ups with effective lead magnets for ecommerce.
+As a result, their lead magnet conversion rates languish.

 So, we’ll propose some lead magnet ideas for ecommerce sites in different niches, so you can see how you might create them for your own store.
 Then, we’ll show you a few live examples of great ecommerce lead magnets.